What is Attendance Management?

 One of the most critical distinctions an employer must make when dealing with attendance issues generally, and in an AMP specifically, is between “culpable” and “innocent” absenteeism.

-The AMP should clearly refer to this difference and classification; it’s also helpful if it sets out what can be considered a “non-culpable” absence and the employer’s expectations around it.
+The Attendance Management Program should clearly refer to this difference and classification; it’s also helpful if it sets out what can be considered a “non-culpable” absence and the employer’s expectations around it.
 The distinction is crucial to how the employer handles the issue: while in either of the cases, excessive absenteeism may lead to termination, the employer must take a different approach to each.
 It’s therefore important to classify the absence upfront and clearly, describe how the employer will deal with each.

 “Culpable” absenteeism is the absence within the employee’s power to address and correct – and is thus “blameworthy” absenteeism for which the employer can hold the employee responsible and typically leads to a progressive disciplinary response.